hugoledra/DevOps-Book-Sato/README.md

 #### Summary of this project
 This project implements only part of what is demonstrated and implemented in the book.

 Using Vagrant and Puppet, the entire base infrastructure for deploying the application is created.
-Vagrant creates 3 virtual machines, one to be the database, one to be the web server, and a third machine to be the monitor of the services and servers.
+Vagrant creates three virtual machines, one to be the database, one to be the web server, and a third machine to be the monitor of the services and servers.
 Puppet is responsible for making all necessary installations and configurations on these servers, to make the application available online.

 The virtual store is a web application written in Java on the [Broadleaf Commerce platform](http://www.broadleafcommerce.org/), it is a flexible platform that allows to create a complete and totally customized virtual store.

 #### Requirements to run this project